 Written with lyrical sparseness, hilarity mixed with sadness, the story of Bennett’s struggle becomes both a beautifully rendered portrait of the emotional life of a scientist and a resonant tale of the disillusionment that haunts us all.

 ALAN LIGHTMAN—who worked for many years as a theoretical physicist—is the author of six novels, including Einstein’s Dreams, which was an international bestseller, and The Diagnosis, which was a finalist for the National Book Award.
-He is also the author of three collections of essays and several books… More about Alan Lightman
+He is also the author of three collections of essays and several books on science….
+More about Alan Lightman

 “Whimsical and meditative, playful and provocative . . . pulls the reader into a dream world like a powerful magnet.
 As in Calvino’s work, fantastical elements are grounded in precise, crystalline prose.” —Michiko Kakutani, The New York Times “A dazzling first novel . . . taking us further than we are used to being taken . . . entirely original, cool, languid, intelligent.” —John Melmoth, Sunday Times (London)